openframeworks/ofBook/20_intro_to_graphics/chapter.md

 In the last section, we drew directly onto the screen.
 We were storing graphics (brush strokes) as pixels, and therefore working with [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics "Raster Graphics Wiki").
 For this reason, it is hard to isolate, move or erase a single brush stroke.
 It also means we can't re-render our graphics at a different resolution.
 In contrast, [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics "Vector Graphics Wiki") store graphics as a list of geometric objects instead of pixel values.
 Those objects can be modified (erased, moved, rescaled, etc.) after we "place" them on our screen.

 We are now moving into vector graphics by using freeform shapes in openFrameworks.
-We will use structures that allow us to store and draw the path that the mouse takes on the screen.
+We will use structures (`ofPolyline` and `vector<ofPolyline>`) that allow us to store and draw the path that the mouse takes on the screen.
 Then we will play with those paths to create brushes that do more than just trace out the cursor's movement.
-Finally, we will learn how to save our new vector graphics.

-### Freeform Shapes ###
+### Basic Polylines ###

 Create a new project called "Polylines," and say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"). `ofPolyline` is a data structure that allows us to store a series of sequential points and then connect them to draw a line.
 Let's dive into some code.
 Define three `ofPolylines` (`straightSegmentPolyline`, `curvedSegmentPolyline`, `closedShapePolyline`) in the header file.
 We can fill those with points in `setup()`: